Keyboard shortcuts

 • You can choose Open config folder from the Mouseless menu, and edit/duplicate/delete files at will. config.yaml is the one loaded at app startup.

-• NOTE: if the config.yaml file is removed, or modified in such a way that it has invalid syntax or values, the default config values will be used the next time the app is started.
+• NOTE: if the config.yaml file is removed, or modified in such a way that it has invalid syntax, the default config will be used the next time the app is started.

 NOTE: the information for each field that follows is largely the same as is found in the in-app tooltips